SimasPo/Portfolio/README.md

-# Simas Pocevicius - Data analyst portfolio
+# Simas Pocevicius - Junior Data Analyst portfolio
 ## About
 My name is Simas.
 I am from Lithuania.
 I am 28yars old and I like to travel
 ## Table of Contents